bhansali73/mern/00004-s4-coinBaseApp/README.md

 Working with NodeJs, Express

 ## 1. KEY TOPICS
-- Express Routes
+- Middleware
-- Validating Routes
+- Globally & Selectively Applying Middleware
-- Using Joi
+- Storing data in MongoDB
-- Storing Server Secrets with environment variables
+- Using Mongoose ODM

 ## 2. HOW TO INSTALL THE PROJECT
 npm install